The Master of Arts in Latin American Studies (MALAS)

 Foreign Language Requirements

-MALAS students are required to have intermediate-high reading, writing, and speaking proficiency in Spanish, Portuguese or Haitian Creole.
+MALAS students are required to demonstrate advanced reading, writing, and speaking proficiency in Spanish, Portuguese or Haitian Creole.
 It is strongly recommended that students acquire their language skills early in their graduate programs, if they do not already have them, since such skills are expected for advanced courses and thesis research.
 Students may satisfy the language proficiency requirement through coursework or an oral proficiency exam.
 Acquisition of a second Latin American language is encouraged.